Student Support

 Joining at an advanced stage can cause feelings of stress or anxiety as you enter a new social setting with differences in lecture size, assessments and workload.
 Colleges and universities work together to ensure successful transitions offering a variety of support including campus visits, mentoring programmes, information days and networking events.

-How can I find out about Support available at my University/College?
+How can I find out about support available at my university/college?

 Below is a map of Scotland with all the university and college institutions.
 Click on the link to your institution for more information on their specific student support services.